 The selection of the appropriate gear is a prerequisite for a physically comfortable ride and making sure that the electric drive system functions properly.
 The ideal pedalling frequency is between 70 and 80 revolutions per minute.

 Stop pedalling briefly when changing gears.
 This makes it easier to switch gears and reduces wear on the drivetrain.
-However, keep the crank moving while switching gears.

 6.21.1 Using the derailleur gears